 Why wait until you find yourself in an unlikely situation?
-It is best to be prepared at all times so that if it does happen you will know what to do.
+It is best to be prepared at all times so if it does happen, you will know what to do.
 Always remember, prevention is better than cure.

 3. Remain Calm

-If you happen to choose to be in such a crowd, you need to follow your intuition and feelings when it comes to the mood of the crowd.
+If you choose to be in such a crowd, you need to follow your intuition and feelings when it comes to the mood of the crowd.
 Staying safe is quite parallel to alertness, and you’ll definitely feel it when things start to go south.